Giuseppe Ottavio Pitoni

-Giuseppe Ottavio Pitoni (Rieti, 18 March 1657 – Rome, Papal States 1 February 1743) was an Italian organist and composer.
+Giuseppe Ottavio Pitoni (Rieti, 18 March 1657 – Rome, Papal States, 1 February 1743) was an Italian organist and composer.
 He became one of the leading musicians in Rome during the late Baroque era, the first half of the 18th century.

 Life

-Taken to Rome as an infant, he began vocal study with Pompeo Natali at the age of five and sang in the choir of San Giovanni dei Fiorentini from age eight.
+Born in Rieti, his family moved to Rome when he was an infant.
+He began vocal study with Pompeo Natali at the age of five and sang in the choir of San Giovanni dei Fiorentini from age eight.
 At Santi Apostoli he sang and studied counterpoint with Francesco Foggia, where his early compositions were performed.
 By age sixteen he was maestro di cappella at Santa Maria Maggiore, Monterotondo, a historic church near Rome.
 In 1673 as maestro for the cathedral at Assisi he began intensive study of the works of Palestrina, and in 1676 moved to the cathedral at Rieti.

 In 1677 he returned to Rome for a lifelong appointment as maestro di cappella at the Basilica of San Marco.
 In addition he held a series of prestigious positions as maestro for Basilica dei Santi Apostoli, Rome (from 1686), at St. John Lateran (from 1708, where Palestrina had served from 1555 to 1560), and for the Cappella Giulia at St. Peter’s (from 1719, immediately following Domenico Scarlatti), and maestro di cappella at the Collegium Germanicum in Rome.
 For the chapter of San Lorenzo in Damaso, he produced major performances over thirty-five years for the music-loving Cardinal Pietro Ottoboni, whose extensive circle of artists included Arcangelo Corelli, George Frideric Handel, both Alessandro and Domenico Scarlatti, Bernardo Pasquini, and Filippo Amadei.